SamMarivoet/176DroneRadar/AirplaneFeed/README.md

 6) ts_unix: 1760433315

-The timestamp in Unix time (seconds since 1970-01-01 UTC) when this data point was recorded.

-You can convert it to human-readable time:

-1760433315 → Thursday, October 14, 2025, 18:55:15 UTC
+The timestamp ts_unix is in Unix time, which counts the number of seconds since January 1, 1970, 00:00:00 UTC.

 7) lat: 50.6545